 July 2020: New Yorker contacts FAU Hamburg and GWTUC saying that under these circumstances they will blacklist Dragon Sweater.
 BUT we are still waiting for a public statement!

 No proper feedback from Walmart nor Lidl (yet).

 Labor union FOB (Brazil) joins the movement.

 ICL working group Asia together with GWTUC and IWW Ireland decide to call for a Global Month of Solidarity with workers at Dragon Sweater!
 The idea of #UnitedAgainstTheDragon is born.

-August 2020: The pressure is working.
+August 2020: The ongoing movement pressures the factory owners to resume negotiations.
 Workers representatives, owners, and the government sit for ongoing tripartite negotiations.
 However, the owners still continue to stall proceedings and deny workers their legally-owed arrears.